-Post-16 education Information has been included in KSCIE 2022 about the Education and Training (Welfare of Children) Act 2022, which extends safeguarding provisions to providers of post-16 education.
+Post-16 education Information has been included in KCSIE 2023 in accordance with the Education and Training (Welfare of Children) Act 2021 (legislation.gov.uk), which extends safeguarding provisions to providers of post-16 education.
 Some safer recruitment regulations don't apply to these providers, but recruitment checks are an essential part of safeguarding and providers should (rather than must) carry out pre-appointment checks.